 Time and Duration of Mediation Sessions:

-- Fee — Available upon request.
+- Fee — Standard fee is $1400 per party.
 Includes pre-mediation preparation.
-The full-day mediation fee is split between the parties.
 Parties represented by the same lawyer or firm are considered one “party” for purposes of the mediation fee.

 - Schedule a Mediation Session (Full Day)

 - Timing – Half-day sessions generally begin at either 9:00 am or 1:30 pm and are scheduled to conclude within four hours.
 Typically, half-day sessions are only appropriate for very simple two-party disputes, where the issues are few in number and/or reduced by dispositive motion.